gedefili/azure-naming/docs/04-development/postman.md

 Troubleshooting

+- **"Slug not found for resource type 'storage_account'"** — This means the `SlugMappings` table is empty.
+Run the "Slug Sync" request first to populate it.
+- **Claim Name returns 500 / Slug Lookup returns 404** — First run "Slug Sync" to ensure `SlugMappings` contains the expected slugs.
-- If requests return 500 / connection refused, confirm the function host is running and Azurite (or the configured Table Storage) is available.
+- **Requests return connection refused** — Confirm the function host is running on port 7071 and Azurite (or your configured Table Storage) is available.
-- If slug lookup returns 404, run the `Slug Sync` request and confirm `SlugMappings` contains the expected slug.
+- **Requests return 401 Unauthorized** — Confirm you have provided a valid bearer token in the `auth_token` collection variable, or disable auth in local dev mode.

 If you'd like, I can add a short README snippet that links to `docs/postman.md` from `tests/readme.md` so contributors discover it more easily.